khalidbiyabi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that changes the working directory to the previous one : command is cd -

-Script that lists all files in the current directory, the parent of the working directory and the /boot directory, in long format : command is ls -al . .. /boot
+Script that lists all files in the current directory, the parent of the working directory and the /boot dir : command is ls -al . .. /boot

+Script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory : command is file file_name